vapor-community/stripe/README.md

 And you can always check the documentation to see the required paramaters for specific API calls.

-## Linux compatibility
-Currently the project won't compile for linux.
-You can track this issue [here](https://bugs.swift.org/browse/SR-7180) and [here](https://github.com/apple/swift-corelibs-foundation/pull/1347)

 ## Whats Implemented

 ### Core Resources